rodrigocelso1/Looks-like-we-ve-made-our-first-contract-/README.md

 * **Level One** is an AssociateProfitSplitter contract.
 This will accept ether into the contract, and divide it evenly among associate-level employees.
 This will allow the human resources department to pay employees quickly and efficiently.

+### Starting your project

+Navigate to the Remix IDE and create a new contract called AssociateProfitSplitter.sol using the starter code for Level One.

+While developing and testing your contract, use the Ganache development chain, and point MetaMask to localhost:8545, or replace the port with what you have set in your workspace.

+### Level One: The AssociateProfitSplitter Contract

+1. At the top of your contract, you will need to define the public variables;

+2. Create a constructor function;

+3. Within the constructor, set the employee addresses to equal the parameter values.
+This will allow you to avoid hardcoding the employee addresses.

+4. Next, create the following functions: BALANCE AND DEPOSI;

+5. Create a fallback function using function() external payable, and call the deposit function from within it.
+This will ensure that the logic in deposit executes if ether is sent directly to the contract.
+This is important to prevent ether from being locked in the contract, since we don't have a withdraw function in this use case.

 ###   Test the contract

 In the Deploy tab in Remix, deploy the contract to your local Ganache chain by connecting to Injected Web3 and ensuring MetaMask is pointed to localhost:8545.